duckduckgo/duckduckhack-docs/walkthroughs/forum-lookup.md

 })(this);
 ```

-It's not at all critical to understand this - simply that it is required for any Instant Answer frontend.
+It's not at all critical to understand this - simply that it is required for any Instant Answer front end.

 ### Define the Callback

-Our frontend callback is what handles any data from our API call.
+Our front end callback is what handles any data from our API call.
 When our API call returns, its response is passed to this callback as `api_result`.
 It should already be included in the file:

 ```javascript
 env.ddg_spice_hacker_newz = function(api_result) {